 - Not contemplate the unauthorized practice of law;

-- Absent special circumstances, not blend articling and administrative (e.g., legal assistant, paralegal) positions; and
+- Absent special circumstances, not blend articling and administrative (e.g., legal assistant, paralegal) positions, or leave the chance of articles to some uncertain date in the future; and

 - Not seek to retain a lawyer or law student for direct representation.